MIT-SPARK/C-3PO/README.md

 Authors: Rajat Talak and Lisa Peng

-Certifiable 3D Object Pose Estimation (C-3PO) is an open-source implementation of our paper:
+This is an open-source implementation of our paper:
-"*Correct and Certify: A New Approach to Self-Supervised 3D Object Perception*".
+"*Certifiable 3D Object Pose Estimation: Foundations, Learning Models, and Self-Training*".
 This repository helps reproduce the experimental results reported in the paper and provides trained models for use.

 ## Paper